JaspreetKhela/bikesharing/README.md

 ## Summary
 ### Recommendation
-In summary, it seems that the prospective bike-sharing service in Des Moines would be best targeted towards working-age males in densely-populated cities, Additionally, since demand for the bike-sharing service is highest during rush hours (i.e. right before and after the work day), most bikes will need to be available for use around these time periods; this means that bikes can be serviced a few hours outside of normal business hours.
+In summary, it seems that the prospective bike-sharing service in Des Moines would be best targeted towards working-age males in densely-populated areas, Additionally, since demand for the bike-sharing service is highest during rush hours (i.e. right before and after the work day), most bikes will need to be available for use around these time periods; this means that bikes can be serviced a few hours outside of normal business hours.

 ### Additional Visualizations
 To extract more nuanced information from the dataset to better understand the duration of rides and the ridership demographics, we can create the following vizualizations: